a-mango/CLD-Workshop/README.md

 ## POC objectives

-Validate the possible use of OpenShift for deploying and managing a multi-tier architecture in a hybrid cloud context to showcase automated builds, cross-cluster deployments, log aggregation and monitoring, scaling, and failover capabilities.
+Validate the possible use of OpenShift for deploying and managing a multi-tier architecture in a hybrid cloud context to showcase cross-cluster deployments, scaling, and failover capabilities.

 ## Infra architecture